creachadair/recipes/savory/devilled-eggs.md

 ### Boiling eggs

 1. Immerse in cold water until covered.
+2. Add salt and optionally a bit of vinegar.
-2. Bring to a slow rolling boil, and let cook uncovered 10-12 minutes.
+3. Bring to a slow rolling boil, uncovered; then turn off heat.
+4. Cover and let stand 10-12 minutes.
-3. Drain and rinse with cold water to cool.
+5. Drain and rinse with cold water to cool.

 ### Filling